kottans/backend/tasks/language_basics_2.md

 All cities I have entered will be stored permanently to file.
 If I start the program without providing any location, last successful query will be repeated.

-Also, in addition to mentioned above, as a user, I would like to:
+**Also, in addition to mentioned above, as a user, I would like to:**
 - enter the name of a city and get the forecast for it;
 - see forecast for some period, not only for today.
 As example, for tomorrow, week, two weeks, etc;
 - choose units — Celsius or Fahrenheit;
 - have a list of favorite cities.
 By selecting favorite city from the list, I want to see forecast in it;
 - have a list of recently viewed cities;
 - have a possibility to search not only by city name, but also by latitude and longitude.

+**One more thing - we have additional level of difficulty for this task.**

+And if you fill strong enough, you can dare...

+So, as a user I would like to:
+- see pseudograpic UI built using ASCII symbols or emoji.
+In general, it can be anything you like - any colors, icons, etc.

+For source of inspiration for ASCII part you can use [wttr.in](http://wttr.in/).

+For emoji... meh.
+Just use emoji :cloud:

 **Use Openweather API for requests https://openweathermap.org/api**